Urigo/graphql-modules/docs/guides/graphql-code-generator.md

   } as IResolvers;
 ```

-You can see the blog post about this integration from the link;
+You can see the blog post that explains why you would need this integration;
 **[Writing Strict-Typed GraphQL TypeScript project w/ GraphQL-Modules and GraphQL Code Generator](https://medium.com/p/c22f6caa17b8)**